thien/dinno/Documents/development approach.md

 ## Alternatives
 Alternatives to this would include the LAMP stack (Linux, Apache, MySQL, PHP).
 This set would be convenient to novice programmers but:

 - this set is limited in its functionality.
 - features that we wish to implement would be laborious and cumbersome to program in this stack.
 (Push Notification, Mobile Application Implementations)
 - Data will not be able to be pushed on the fly without potentially harming the integrity of the program, or manipulate the data in such a way that causes problems with unnecessarily causing performance issues on the server.

-Another possible implementation is revolved around java web development.
+Another possible implementation is revolved around Java web development.
 While this may be very robust to program in, this choice is however much slower to implement and require a lot of resources to run.
-It is also very difficult to find a host that will accept java applications, which leads to the case that nearly all java web programs are hosted on dedicated servers.
+It is also very difficult to find a host that will accept Java applications, which leads to the case that nearly all Java web programs are hosted on dedicated servers.